 The global coronavirus has jolted the entire world.
-At a personal level, we are most concerned about health and safety, and we mourn with those who mourn for lost or isolated loved ones.
+We are most concerned about our health and safety, and we mourn with those who mourn for lost or isolated loved ones.

 So, how can business and HR leaders manage this new work reality of working at home?

 Many have offered helpful administrative and logistics tips for working at home (e.g., using technology, finding a space for work, and managing distractions.
 We have examined the telecommuting literature, interviewed business and HR executives, and adapted insights from the future of work literature.
 We supplement tips on administrative logistics to offer guidance on overcoming four challenges.